lalalazy12/LearnPytorch/index.md

     Edge(std::shared_ptr<Node> function_, uint32_t input_nr_) noexcept
         : function(std::move(function_)), input_nr(input_nr_) {}
     ```
-    In Pytorch graph, each edge stores the function (`function`) that the edge points at, and it also stores index(`input_nr`) of this function, while function could have more than one input, i.e. `input_nr` indicates that this edge is which input to the function.
+    In Pytorch graph, each edge stores the function (`function`) that the edge points at, and it also stores index(`input_nr`) of this function, since function could have more than one input, i.e. `input_nr` indicates that this edge is which input to the function.

 2. gradient_edge

     If grad_fn is null (as a leaf node),  the gradient function is a gradient accumulator, which will accumulate its inputs into the grad property of the variable.
 Note that only variables which have `requires_grad = True` can have gradient accumulators.

     ```
-    Edge gradient_edge(const Variable& self???) {
+    Edge gradient_edge(const Variable& self) {
         if (const auto& gradient = self.grad_fn()) {
         return Edge(gradient, self.output_nr());
         } else {